Kanchenjunga Trek in April: All You Need To Know

 Compared to Everest or the Annapurnas, Manaslu is significantly less congested in terms of sheer numbers.

-Foods and Accommodations on Kanchenjunga Trek in April
+Foods and Accommodations on the Kanchenjunga Trek in April

 Teahouses serve a wide variety of cuisines, including breakfast, lunch, and dinner.
-You can savor the range of regional and global culinary specialties.
+You can savour the range of regional and global culinary specialities.
 An essential dish at the teahouse is traditional dal bhat.

 The teahouses also serve some common Western fare, such as pizza, burgers, pasta, and sandwiches.
 The comfort levels of the teahouses range from modest to luxurious, well-established lodges with extra features.